 Such roots are called deep feeders.
 Most of them are tap root systems.
 But some plants produce branches which spread outwards and do not grow very deep and such roots are mostly adventitious or fibrous roots, they are called surface feeders.
 However, some fibrous roots also reach great depths.

 The development of root system in plants is very extensive in the sense the total length of all the branches put together is amazingly great.
 For example, a four month old corn plant possess an adventitious root system, which if all its branches are put together it extends to about 45 kms.
-Trees with their perennial habitats posses’ deep feeder root system and their total length of the entire root system will be never less then 100 km.
+Trees with their perennial habitats posses’ deep feeder root system and their total length of the entire root system will be more than 200 km.
 Added to this feature, roots continue to grow every minute and the extent of growth of root.
 System is in the range of 4-8 kilometers per day.
 The ramification of the root system and rapid growth of thousands of root tips is very essential, for the root tip are eternally seeking new areas for the absorption of water and minerals.
 In spite of its extensive branches and length, the actual region used for absorption of water is restricted to the terminal region of the roots.

 The terminal region of every root and its branches consists of a region of meristem, region of elongation and region of differentiation.
 The region meristem is made up of actively dividing cells which by continuous cell divisions produce derivatives.
 The region of elongation is made up cells derived from the region of meristems and they are in the process of rapid elongation.
 Next to this, the region of differentiation or the region of root hairs is found.
 In this region, cells are in the process of differentiation, where some cells are developing into vascular tissues, certain cells specialize into cortical or medullary cells.
 But a large number of epidermal cells in this region undergo transformation into long tubular structures called root hairs.
 Beyond the root hair zone, i.e. towards the base of the root, the root exhibits dead root hairs, cortical cells with suberization and most of the cells are fully mature and some of them are even dead.
 Among the above mentioned regions root hair zone is mainly responsible for the absorption of water.